6 Things to Teach Your Children About Money

 Unlike the purchase of a flat-screen TV or expensive new shoes, investing in education appreciates over time.
 You can even say that knowledge is a “worldwide currency.”
 I’ve tried to take every opportunity to better myself and continue to learn.

 Instead of looking at this as “this book or course is going to cost me X amount,” think of it this way, “this book or course is going to allow me to earn X times the cost of what I invested in it.”
 Consider the return on investing in yourself.

 The Bottom Line

 There are several ways to begin the conversation with kids about money and get them started on their way to better financial habits.
-And while getting them to eat their greens might be a struggle, hopefully the ideas above will make discussions about money a little easier.
+And while getting them to eat their greens might be a struggle, hopefully, the ideas above will make discussions about money a little easier.

 Contact Scarborough Capital Management to see how we can help.

-The opinions voiced in this blog are for general informational purposes only and are not intended to provide or be a substitute for specific professional financial, tax or legal advice or recommendations for any individuals.
+The opinions voiced on this blog are for general informational purposes only and are not intended to provide or be a substitute for specific professional financial, tax or legal advice or recommendations for any individuals.